[Lesson 8] << [Contents] >> [Lesson 10]

 After declaring variables using the Dim statements, we can then assign values to these variables.
 The syntax is

 The variable can be a declared variable or a control property value.
 The expressions include a mathematical expression, a number, a string, a Boolean value (true or false) and more, as illustrated in the following examples:

 firstNumber=100 secondNumber=firstNumber-99 userName=”John Lyan” userpass.Text = password Label1.Visible = True Command1.Visible = false Label4.text = textbox1.Text ThirdNumber = Val(usernum1.Text) total = firstNumber + secondNumber+ThirdNumber MeanScore% = SumScores% / NumSubjects% X=sqr (16) TrimString= Ltrim (“ Visual Basic”, 4) Num=Int(Rnd*6)+1

-In VB 2013, an error occurs when you try to assign a value to a variable of the incompatible data type.
-For example, if you have declared a variable as an integer but you assigned a string value to it, an error occurred, as shown in Example 9.4:
+In Visual Basic 2013, an error occurs when you try to assign a value to a variable of the incompatible data type.
+For example, if you have declared a variable as an integer but you assigned a string value to it, an error will occur, as shown in Example 9.4: